sympower/dt-data-load-tool/CONTRIBUTING.md

 ## Submitting Changes Requiring Full CI Credentials.

 In case you submit a new destination or make changes to a destination that require credentials (so Bigquery, Snowflake, buckets etc.) you **should contact us so we can add you as contributor**.
-Then you should make a PR directly to the `dlt` repo.
+Then you should make a PR directly to the `data_load_tool` repo.

 ## Adding or updating core dependencies

-Our objective is to maintain stability and compatibility of dlt across all environments.
+Our objective is to maintain stability and compatibility of data_load_tool across all environments.
-By following these guidelines, we can make sure that dlt stays secure, reliable and compatible.
+By following these guidelines, we can make sure that data_load_tool stays secure, reliable and compatible.
 Please consider the following points carefully when proposing updates to dependencies.

 ### Updating guidelines